linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

 For more information on cluster access, see the
 [GKE Setup](/2/tasks/install/#gke) section above.

+## √ no clock skew detected {#pre-k8s-clock-skew}

+This check verifies whether there is clock skew between the system running the `linkerd install` command and the Kubernetes node(s), causing potential issues.

 ## The "pre-kubernetes-capability" checks {#pre-k8s-capability}

 These checks only run when the `--pre` flag is set.
 This flag is intended for